VICTORIA

 The Victorian & Tasmanian Youth Cancer Action Board (YCAB) – Advocates for improved cancer care for young people across Victoria and Tasmania.
 Located at the Peter MacCallum Cancer Centre in Parkville, and established in 2010, YCAB consists of 12 members aged 15-25.
 The Board provides advice to the government and health sector on youth-friendly hospital environments, educational resources, and policy changes.
 YCAB's initiatives include creating position statements on appropriate care and improving access to clinical trials.
 They also offer online educational materials and guide hospital design.
 Through peer support, they connect young patients and guide health professionals, making a positive impact on the larger community.

-YDAS Young Leaders Program, based in Melbourne but run across Victoria, empowers young disabled individuals to achieve their goals and become leaders in their communities.
-Led by the Youth Disability Advocacy Service. it has trained 170 graduates in key skills such as self-discovery, communication, and advocacy since its inception in 2018.
-Graduates receive support through mentorship and ongoing opportunities.
+YDAS Young Leaders Program empowers young disabled individuals to achieve their goals and become leaders in their communities.
+Led by Youth Disability Advocacy Service. it has trained 170 graduates in skills such as self-discovery, communication, and advocacy since its inception in 2018.
+Graduates receive support through mentorship and opportunities.
 The program has seen over 450 graduate leadership success stories.
 Its successful transition to online workshops during the pandemic increased accessibility for immunocompromised and rural participants.
 The program continues to make a significant impact by supporting young leaders' personal and professional growth across Australia.
 In 2022, it received the Zero Project Award.

 Yarn Strong Sista Indigenous Achievement Award